 This article will give you a detailed list of things to do on Australia Day with kids in Brisbane and beyond.

-There are so many things to do on Australia Day with kids this year in Brisbane and beyond.
+There are so many things to do on Australia Day with kids this year in Brisbane and surrounding areas.
 We’ve broken them down by region (Brisbane, Ipswich, Gold Coast, Sunshine Coast, Toowoomba) so you can visit somewhere locally or decide to go a little ‘further afield’.
-In 2019 Australia Day falls on a Saturday – meaning you’ve got yourself a long weekend with a cheeky holiday on the Monday 28th January 2019!
-Woohoo!

 Things to do on Australia Day, 26 January in the Brisbane area

 There are plenty of excellent choices for things to do in Brisbane for Australia Day with kids.
 For a comprehensive list of swimming pools, beaches, and other awesome school holiday ideas for things to do with kids and places to take them in and around Brisbane